 THE INDUCTION PROCESS

-Enshrinement as an inductee in the NASCAR Hall of Fame marks the pinnacle of a career.
+Enshrinement as an inductee in the NASCAR Hall of Fame recognizes exceptional contributions to the sport.

 The main criteria for nomination and induction into the NASCAR Hall of Fame include NASCAR accomplishments and contributions to the sport.

 How many Inductees are enshrined in the NASCAR Hall of Fame each year?

 The NASCAR Hall of Fame has three inductees annually.

 In February of 2020, the decision was made to reduce annual inductees from five to three.
 This was done in order to preserve the prestige of the NASCAR Hall of Fame and maintain the high standard of enshrinement.

 How many Nominees are considered for the NASCAR Hall of Fame each year?

 Fifteen nominees are eligible for induction into the NASCAR Hall of Fame each year.
 The number of nominees changed from 20 to 15 after modifications to the NASCAR Hall of Fame's selection process were announced in February 2020.

 How are Inductees selected and voted into the NASCAR Hall of Fame?